GSRHackZ/Health-Screening-Plus/README.md

   <li>You can change your status from <b>GUEST</b> to <b>STUDENT</b> or <b>DOE EMPLOYEE</b> by clicking it.
 It will save automatically to that stat &<br> turn it into your default. 😉</li><br>
   <li>This removes the need to constantly repeat the same repetitive task of clicking <b>No</b> a bunch of times. 🙌</li><br>
   <li>Please make sure to use this only if you are sure that you would've answered <b>No</b> <br>to all the questions on the actual Health Screening. ⚠️</li><br>
-  <li>You can also edit the details such as the name date and time whenever you like, just click on them. ✏</li><br>
+  <li>You can also edit the details such as the name, date and time whenever you like, just click on them. ✏</li><br>
   <li>If you have any issues or recommendations please contact me 😁</li><br>
 </ul>
 <h3>Please consider:</h3>